Dog: Beds Clothes Ramps Remedies Sweaters Toys Treadmills

 - Add a pocket or two in the corners to hold your dog's toys and/or grooming equipment.
 See free dog bed with a pocket for instructions on adding pockets to the basic design below.

 Before cutting or sewing anything, make sure the bed will fit your dog!
 Have him or her lie down on one of the cushions.

-If the dog fits in the middle with about six inches (150mm) to spare on three sides, the cushion is big enough.
+If the dog fits in the middle with about four inches (100 mm) to spare on three sides, the cushion is big enough.

 For a larger dog, get an old sheet or quilt and have your dog lie down on it in a curled position.